graphicore/varla-varfo/explorations/calibrate/index.md

 image would have to be the same as on the small screen, just scaled.
-Fortunately, we set it differently, that screen in media queries would appear to be smaller in CSS-units and also have to receive the styles of the larger design. **This heuristic is not only counter intuitive, it is also arbitrary**.
-If we design like this, we are going to have the same result for the A0 sized screen also when viewing on a mobile phone, because to us they appear to be the same.
+Fortunately, we set it differently, that screen in media queries would appear to be smaller in CSS-units and also have to receive the styles of the larger design. **This heuristic is not only counterintuitive, it is also arbitrary**.
+If we design like this, we are going to have the same result for the A0-sized screen also when viewing on a mobile phone, because to us they appear to be the same.

 #### The Lesson Learned

 At this moment we can end this excursion.
-From looking at screen sizes that are normalized with the CSS-Reference-Pixel model, we can't possibly make conclusions about the physical sizes, that's by the way the whole point of the model, and **therefore we can't optimize our design for fixed media**.
-The results that are permissible must be oriented at whatever works at a distance of an arm’s length.
+From looking at screen sizes that are normalized with the CSS-Reference-Pixel model, we can't possibly make conclusions about the physical sizes, that's, by the way, the whole point of the model, and **therefore we can't optimize our design for fixed media**.
+Permissible results must be oriented at whatever works at a distance of an arm’s length.
 This is actively harmful for general design quality.
-Like clipping in signals, it's limiting the range of expression and the precision that good design offers, in German we have a word for what is left: **"Einheitsbrei"** (~ uniformity-mush).
+Like clipping in signals, it's limiting the range of expression and the precision that good design offers, in German, we have a word for what is left: **"Einheitsbrei"** (~ uniformity-mush).

 ### Absolute Physical Measurements Would Mess with Zooming.